How you benefit from value-based care

 Value-based care leads to care coordination

-Under this fixed payment system, physicians and hospitals are motivated to keep patients well and out of the hospital, and keep costs under control.
+Under this fixed payment system, doctors and hospitals are motivated to keep patients well and out of the hospital, and to keep costs under control.
 When they do a good job of caring for patients and keeping them healthy, they benefit by keeping more of the single, bundled payment.
 If they don’t do a good job, they may lose some of their payment.

-At Carelon Health, our advanced primary care puts primary care doctors at the center.
-They’re supported by a local team of advanced-practice providers, nurse practitioners, nurses, specialists, pharmacists, behavioral health clinicians, social workers, and community health workers.
+At Carelon Health, our Advanced Primary Care puts primary care doctors at the center.
+They’re supported by a local team of advanced practice providers, nurse practitioners, nurses, specialists, pharmacists, behavioral health clinicians, social workers, and community health workers.
 The entire team is committed to a patient’s whole health.

 What care coordination looks like

-If you’re a patient seeing a primary care physician, nurse practitioner, or specialist who’s part of a value-based care model, you’re not just seeing one person.
+If you’re a patient seeing a primary care doctor, nurse practitioner, or specialist who’s part of a value-based care model, you’re not just seeing one person.
 Most often, you’re working with a team.
 Even if they aren’t in the room, your care team is working together to understand your health, share information and expertise, review options, and recommend the best care for you.

 - You’re not rushed during your appointment.